eclipse-openj9/openj9-docs/docs/xcompactgc.md

 # -Xcompactgc / -Xnocompactgc

-Enables or disables full compaction on system and global garbage collection (GC) activities.
+These options enable or disable full compaction on system and global garbage collection (GC) activities.

 ## Syntax